-The application deadline is December 15th of any given year.
-The application process is now closed for fall 2019 admission.
-We will begin accepting applications for fall 2020 admission in September of 2019.
+The application deadline is December 17, 2019.
+We will begin accepting applications for fall 2020 admission on September 3, 2019.
 We admit only once a year, in the fall.
 We do not offer spring admission.

 What is the application fee and do you offer fee waivers?

 A non-refundable fee of $95 must be paid by credit card within the online application.
 The Graduate School (TGS) at Northwestern University administers the fee waiver program.
 For those who wish to be considered for a fee waiver, please refer to the Graduate School’s website: FAQs - Application Fee.

 May I apply to more than one program?

 Northwestern allows an applicant to apply to only one program in a given year.
 For instance, you can apply to either Finance (Kellogg) or Economics (Weinberg College of Arts & Sciences); you cannot submit an application to both.

 How many applications do you receive and how many students do you enroll?

 Each year Kellogg receives approximately 675 applications to its eight PhD programs.
 On average 25 students enroll each fall.

 Is a master's degree required for admission into Kellogg's PhD Program?